gracegazi/gracegazi/README.md

 ---

 ## About
-I am Grace, a Computer Science student at the University of Toronto, who loves building systems that are reliable in production and genuinely useful to people.
+I'm Grace, a Computer Science student at the University of Toronto, who loves building systems that are reliable in production and genuinely useful to people.
 I have worked on backend services, ML inference pipelines, and GenAI-powered internal tools across companies like Amazon, Lockheed Martin, and Shopify—usually with a focus on improving throughput, latency, and operational reliability.

 Outside of school, I am passionate about philanthropy and impact.
 Right now, I am focused on helping establish and support organizations that bring innovative technology and education to sanitation and disease prevention—especially in communities where basic health infrastructure is hardest to access.